nopnop2002/esp-idf-mqtt-broker/README.md

 # Software requiment
 - mongoose ver7.3 or later.
-Because mg_mqtt_next_unsub was added in mongoose ver7.3.
+This is because mg_mqtt_next_unsub was officially added in mongoose ver 7.3.

 # Application Setting